 |Applicant Competition||Very Low|

-Can I get into University of Kentucky?
-The school has a 96% acceptance rate.
-Last year, 18,125 out of 18,925 applicants were admitted making University of Kentucky an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
-Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 34 percent.
+How hard is it to get into University of Kentucky and can I get accepted?
+The school has a 94% acceptance rate ranking it #25 in Kentucky for lowest rate of acceptance.
+Last year, 18,258 out of 19,324 applicants were admitted making University of Kentucky an easy school to get into with a very good chance of acceptance assuming you meet the requirements.
+Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 38 percent.
 University of Kentucky typically accepts and attracts "B+" average high school students.
-Only 27% of those admitted chose to enroll in the school.
-Most incoming freshmen graduated in the top quarter of their high school class.
+Only 28% of those admitted chose to enroll in the school.

 |SAT Test||25th Percentile Score|